Sanskrit Language 1 (PG)

 Scope and syllabus

-The basic text for the year is a self-contained grammar and primer, for instance Robert Goldman and Sally Sutherland Goldman, Devavàõiprave÷ikà: An Introduction to the Sanskrit Language or A. F. Stenzler’s Primer of the Sanskrit Language .
+The basic text for the module: Walter Maurer's The Sanskrit Language.
 This main text will be supplemented by additional materials developed by the instructor.
-The twenty weeks of the two teaching terms are devoted to a systematic introduction to Sanskrit grammar and usage.
+Teaching terms are devoted to a systematic introduction to Sanskrit grammar and usage.
 During these terms, there are weekly homework assignments and in-class exercises, drills of the recurrent structural features of the language, in addition to four homework assignments.
 The third term will be devoted to review of major features of the language and preparation for the final examination.

 Method of assessment

-One three-hour written examination taken in May/June (40%); one essay of 3,000 words to be submitted on Friday, week 1, term 3 (30%); 4 homework assignments (due 1st class after reading week (1st and 2nd terms); first class after Christmas and Easter holidays) (15%); weekly paradigm quizzes during terms 1 and 2 (15%).
+One three-hour written examination taken in May/June (40%); a 2,000 word portfolio of marked homework, translation or essay agreed with the convenor (30%); 4 homework assignments (due 1st class after reading week (1st and 2nd terms); first class in term 2 and first class in term 3 (15%); weekly paradigm quizzes during terms 1 and 2 (15%).

 - Robert Goldman and Sally Sutherland Goldman, Devavàõãprave÷ikà: An Introduction to the Sanskrit Language Berkeley CA: Center for South Asian Studies.